matthewearl/quake-notes/houdini/README.md

 void() ogre_smash14     =[      $smash14,               ogre_run1       ] {ai_charge(12);};
 ```

-As you can see, most of the calls to `ai_charge` take an argument, which is in
+As you can see, most of the calls to `ai_charge` take an argument, which is the
-fact a distance to move.
+distance to move.
 All except for `ogre_smash12`.
-I believe this is the
+I believe this is the source
-source of the bug --- without an argument the QuakeC interpreter will just
+of the bug --- without an argument the QuakeC interpreter will just re-use the
-re-use the argument of the most recent function call that takes an argument,
+value passed as the first argument to some earlier function call, which in this
-which in this case happens to be -408.
+case happens to be -408.

 ## Thomas Stubgaard's legendary e3m7 ER